9 Reasons You Should Visit North Canterbury's Cellar Doors

 Producing easy-drinking Rosés, Rieslings, Chardonnays and Pinot Noirs in their red corrugated iron building, you won’t be disappointed when you make a stop here.
 Owned and run by James Shand and Mary Jamieson, they provide a relaxing — and entertaining! — atmosphere with complimentary tastings.
 The wine prices will entice you to leave with more than one bottle, too, making this unique stop worth your while.

 210 Huntsbury Avenue, Cashmere

-The Targett family has owned and operated the winery for the last four and a half years, producing organic wines from their home block and Waipara vineyard.
+The Targett family own and operate Tussock Hill, producing organic wines from their home block and Waipara vineyard.
 The cellar door is slated to offer inviting, airy, Scandinavian vibes, with a major focus on strong hospitality.

 Located in the Port Hills, the cellar door offers the best of both worlds — plenty of birdsong and views of the Southern Alps while you sip organic wine and enjoy local, seasonal, ethical and organic platters and flatbreads.
 The family wants to create a peaceful atmosphere where guests feel at home, celebrating the true farm to table (or vine to table!) approach to wine and food.
 From elegant Pinot Noirs to sweet Rieslings, any wine lover will find something to sip here.

 A taste of Mexico in Christchurch: The city's best Mexican restaurants